Feeling Bored? You’re Not Broken - You’re Human

 Micro-Changes That Help

-Time yourself and aim for small improvements
+Time yourself and aim for small improvements.

-Add music or background sound if allowed
+Add music or background sound if permitted.
+Group similar tasks together.

 Use Boredom as a Signal